 Seed rate and Seed damage

 With half of its capacity, the seed hopper was filled, and the drive wheel was rotated 25 times in an elevated position.
-The time taken to complete revolutions was measure using a stopwatch (Sharma & Mukesh, 2013).
+The time taken to complete revolutions was measured using a stopwatch (Sharma & Mukesh, 2013).
 Place a polythene bag under each boot to collect the metered seeds.

 Seed rate (kgh-1) = Total amount of seed collected (Ws)Area covered for 25 revolutions